mbarnettHMX/beneficial-ownership-engine/docs/deployment/AKS_DEPLOY.md

 You should see the deployed ingress controller configured with the specified external IP.

-> Another way around it is to provide the access tokens to the ACR directly through kubernetes secrets.
+> Another method is to provide the access tokens to the ACR directly through Kubernetes secrets.

 ## 4. Container registry

-We will now create an Azure Container Registry (ACR) to store the services' images that will run in our cluster.
+Next, create an Azure Container Registry (ACR) to store the services' images that will run in the Kubernetes cluster.

 ### 4.1.
 Create ACR